 Jay Campbell and Kirk Lane filed a defamation suit against Pat Matrisciana, because Linda and I included a statement in our documentary naming Campbell and Lane as suspects in the murders and cover-ups.
 John Brown suddenly switched sides.
 He wrote and signed the below affidavit, which put him squarely opposing Matrisciana in the law suit.
 Matrisciana’s attorney, John Hall scheduled Brown’s deposition through the attorney of Campbell and Lane as Brown was now their witness.
 However, Brown was a no-show, and I chronicled the follow-up of that day in the below article, “John Brown: The Witness Nobody Wants.”

 Matrisciana filmed his response to Brown in the video clip below.
 The video clip was made before the 8th Circuit Court of Appeals reversed the jury’s decision and found that there was ample evidence to name Campbell and Lane suspects.
-The published opinion can be found on Kirk Lane’s page under “Bad Guys.”
+See excerpts from the Eighth Circuit Opinion.

 john brown's affidavit Transcribed